it-at-m/lhm_actions/docs/actions.md

 ### action-checkout

-Action to wrap [GitHub Action Checkout](https://github.com/actions/checkout) using current branch with default values.
+Action to wrap [GitHub Action Checkout](https://github.com/actions/checkout) using current branch with default values and [Path-Filter](https://github.com/dorny/paths-filter).
+Input is the filter.
+Output are the filtert paths.

 Executes the following steps: